Types of Small Claims Cases

 The clerk is often the first person small claims court litigants interact with in their case.
 The clerk is an excellent resource for the procedure for small claims court cases in Texas but also any procedures specific to that County or courthouse.
 It is recommended that you contact the clerk’s office to ensure the courthouse is open during the hours you want to visit.
 While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

 Can I appeal my case?

 Appeals are allowed if the amount of the award exceeds $250.00.

-Small claims court trials are very informal compared to a regular civil trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 There are no rules of evidence.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-It will likely be pretty quick.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 A jury trial will likely last longer, probably a few hours.

 Small Claims Court Jurisdiction

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You are unable to seek injunctive or equitable relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This would be called injunctive relief.

 Reeves County Court Locations